aptible/www.aptible.com/source/legal/security.md

 SSH public key authentication is used to limit access to your authorized backend users during git-based deploys.
 Following a successful push to an Aptible git endpoint, code is copied down to your stack's build layer.
 The resulting images are pushed to a private stack registry, backed by AWS S3, which provides redundant, access-controlled storage.

 ##### **3.G - Databases**
 Databases run in the database layer of your stack, on a private subnet accessible only from app or bastion layer.
 SSL/TLS is required if the database protocol supports it.
 Disk volumes backing databases are encrypted at the filesystem level using Aptible-managed AES encryption.
 You can check whether your database uses AES-192 or AES-256 in the Enclave dashboard.
+You can rekey the database by dumping/restoring it at any time.

 #### **4. Contingency Planning**
 ##### **4.A - Backups**